Hemolysis of Blood Samples

 - Never use a 24 or 26-gauge needle.

-- Do not draw the blood sample too quickly, especially do not foam the blood.
+- Do not draw the blood sample too quickly, and do not foam the blood.

-- When transferring blood from the syringe to the tube, remove the needle from the syringe and carefully slowly insert it into the tube.
+- When transferring blood from the syringe to the tube, remove the needle and carefully slowly insert it into the tube.

 - Do not shake the tube too vigorously to mix the anticoagulant, but mix carefully and slowly.